When is the best time to visit the Galapagos Islands?

 Did you know...

-Metropolitan Touring guarantees that you will see, on average, more than half of the BIG15 Galapagos iconic species when you hop aboard any one of our cruise-based tours.
+Metropolitan Touring guarantees you the opportunity to see, on average, more than half of the BIG15 Galapagos iconic species when you hop aboard any one of our expedition-based cruises.
 You can find out more about those species by checking out our Galapagos BIG15 page.

 When is the best time to do certain activities in the Galapagos?

-Enjoying the beauty of the archipelago while relaxing on the beach is a given, and exploring the islands by taking part in various activities is key.
-So, let’s have a look at the best time for some of the most important activities in the Galapagos:
+Enjoying the beauty of the archipelago while relaxing on the beach is a given and exploring the islands by taking part in various activities is key.
+So, let’s have a look at the best time for some of the most enjoyable activities in the Galapagos!

 Birdwatching, (or birding), is more exciting than you can imagine, whether on land or at sea.
 One thing to consider is that some of the Big15 iconic species of the Galapagos can only be found on specific islands of the archipelago.
-Exploring the Galapagos on a cruise ship – such as the Santa Cruz II, Isabela II, and La Pinta – is an ideal way to reach some of the most remote spots.
+Exploring the Galapagos aboard an expedition vessel, such as the Santa Cruz II, Yacht Isabela II, or Yacht La Pinta, is an ideal way to reach some of the most remote spots.
 While stronger currents and a persistent ocean breeze during the dry season may signal choppier seas, the northern itineraries for each of our vessels explore islands that are more closely situated to one another, therefore avoiding the choppier seas you might encounter on slightly longer voyages to some of the more remote islands.
-In contrast, the currents are not so strong during the hot season, inviting calmer seas.
+In contrast, the currents are not so strong during the hot season, signaling calmer seas.

-… offers you a view of life just beneath the surface of the ocean.
-December, January, and February are ideal for spending more time underwater and there is plenty to see.
-That said, if you don’t mind the slightly cooler temperatures, July and August are your window for viewing a frenzy of marine activity.
-Speaking of windows, each of the vessels mentioned above boast a glass-bottom boat as an alternative way to view marine activity, without getting wet.
+Snorkeling offers you a view of life just beneath the surface of the ocean.
+December, January, and February are ideal for spending more time in the water and there is plenty to see.
+That said, if you don’t mind the slightly cooler temperatures, July and August are your windows for viewing a frenzy of marine activity.
+Speaking of windows, each of the vessels mentioned above boasts a glass-bottom boat as an alternative way to view marine activity, without getting wet.

-… like mountain biking, paddleboarding, and kayaking give you the chance to cover a lot of ground or coastline that might otherwise take you a little longer to explore.
-These enjoyable activities are offered year-round and are widely available aboard all of our vessels and at our Finch Bay Hotel.
+Activities like, swimming, paddleboarding, and kayaking give you the chance to cover a lot of ground or coastline that might otherwise take you a little longer to explore.
+These enjoyable activities are offered year-round and are widely available aboard each of our vessels and at our Finch Bay Hotel.
 An additional activity to consider if you’re planning to enjoy a land-based experience is mountain biking.

 What is the best way to book a trip to the Galapagos?

-A fair number of travelers that organize their own trips to the Galapagos, book flights, lodging, and activities on their own and find that they end up spending a hefty sum and seeing much less than they had expected.
-Visitors who decide to change plans last-minute often find out the hard way that deposits paid for excursions and activities are often non-refundable.
+A fair number of travelers organize their own trips to the Galapagos.
+They book flights, lodging, and activities on their own, but often end up spending a hefty sum and seeing much less than they had expected.
+Visitors who decide to change plans last minute often find out the hard way that deposits paid for excursions and activities are often non-refundable.
 This can turn an otherwise fun vacation into a nightmare full of stressful arguments, unreturned phone calls, and lost time and money.

-Lodging, like the modestly-sized but very popular Finch Bay Galapagos Hotel, tends to vary in availability, so booking a room well ahead of time is key.
-There are peak months of year like June, July, and December when the crowds of tourists tend to be larger.
+Lodging, like the modestly sized but very popular Finch Bay Hotel on Santa Cruz Island, tends to vary in availability, so booking a room well ahead of time is key.
+There are peak months of the year like June, July, and December when the crowds of tourists tend to be larger.
 If you want to visit during less busy months, May and October may be just what you’re looking for and may offer you greater availability.
 When booking your stay at Finch Bay, planning activities at the same time and through the same agent is a great way to guarantee and reserve your spot for different excursions.
 Additionally, there may be special promotions available when you bundle accommodations and activities.

 Ultimately, deciding on the best time to visit the Galapagos really depends on you, what you’d like to see, and what activities you’d like to pursue.
-And the best way to plan your trip is to do it well in advance, budget the right amount, and work with a reputable tour operator with plenty of years of experience and know-how with respect to this wholly-unique destination.
+And, the best way to plan your trip is to do it well in advance, budget the right amount, and work with a reputable tour operator with decades of experience and know-how with respect to this wholly unique destination.
 Trust us: your experience will be all the richer for it.

 José Ayerve enjoys traveling.
 After graduating with a degree in Romance Languages and Latin American Studies from Bowdoin College, Ayerve spent many years touring around North America as a musician while telecommuting as a Spanish language translator for a public school system.
 In 2015 he returned to South America.
-He currently resides in Quito, Ecuador, though his mind and heart belong to the islands of Hawaii and the Galapagos.
+He spends a lot of time in Quito, Ecuador, though his mind and heart belong to the islands of Hawaii and the Galapagos.